Hubert Humphrey Fellowship Program

 To be eligible for a Humphrey Fellowship through the U.S. Embassy in Estonia, applicants must have:

-- Proficient in both written and oral English (TOEFL iBT score minimum 71; IELTS score in the range 6.0-7.0).
-Candidates selected by the Embassy based on the interview will get a free TOEFL iBT voucher and the test must be taken no later than November 2021;
+- Proficient in both written and oral English.
+Candidates selected by the Embassy based on the interview will get a free TOEFL iBT voucher and the test must be taken no later than in September 2023 (TOEFL iBT score between 61-120; IELTS score in the range 6.0-9.0).

 - Have both the need to participate in the program and the potential to benefit from it.